This content is dedicated to our next version. It is work in progress: its content will evolve until the new version is released.

 ]

 • Now, drag and drop a Text widget onto your interface and add a sentence into its Text property.
-For example, This is a sample application to demonstrate the possibility of making it available in multiple languages.
+For example: This is a sample application to demonstrate the possibility of making it available in multiple languages.

-2 Define JS objects
+2. Define JS objects

 • Go to the JS section, create a new JavaScript object, and name it localization.
+Then, define keys for each language to correspond with the values set for the SelectLanguage widget.

-• In the localization file, define JavaScript objects for each language to correspond with the values set for the SelectLanguage widget.
 Include the words or sentences along with their translations as key-value pairs for all languages, as shown in the code snippet below:

 export default {